SuperElastix/SimpleElastix/Documentation/source/GettingStarted.rst

     - Set ITK_DIR to the location of the ITK build directory
     - Configure CMake.
 Set the following CMake variables: BUILD_EXECUTABLE=OFF, USE_KNNGraphAlphaMutualInformationMetric=OFF
     - Set appropriate ELASTIX_IMAGE_2/3/4D_PIXELTYPES and any components that you might require.
-    - Make sure your own compontents are properly registered by the elastix build system if you are writing your own components.
+    - If you are developing your own elastix components, make sure they are properly registered by the elastix build system.
     - Compile elastix.
 Make sure to configure the build settings exactly the same as ITK e.g. Release x64.
 5. Build SimpleElastix.
     - Clone SimpleElastix from `github.com/kaspermarstal/SimpleElastix <https://github.com/kaspermarstal/SimpleElastix>`_.